Sum of Measures 1—5 (Total Package)

 |02A - Financial sector lending/funding info_outline|

-No amount/estimate: (i) March 16, The SBV cut benchmark policy rates by 50–100 basis points (bps), the short-term deposit rates cap by 25–30 bps, and the short-term lending rates cap for priority sectors by 50 bps; raised its remuneration rates on required VND reserves by 20 bps, and also raised interest rates by the same amount on Vietnam Deposit Insurance, Vietnam Social Policy Bank (VSPB), Vietnam Development Bank, People Credit Funds and microfinance institutions’ deposits at the SBV; (ii) March 31, SBV has instructed CIs to actively reduce bonus and salary, cut other operating costs, timely adjust business plan (including not pay dividend in cash), and use the saved resources to reduce interests; (iv) VSPB also proposed to the authorities to reduce its interest rate charged on loans to the poor household by 15% and to other eligible policy borrowers by 10% starting from April 1 to-end-2020; (v) May 13, Further reduction in key policy rates to 4.5% (from 5%) for the refinancing rate and to 3% (from 3.5%) for the discount rate, and 5.5% (from 6%) for the overnight lending interest rate in inter-bank electronic payment and lending.
+No amount/estimate: (i) 16 March 2020, The SBV cut benchmark policy rates by 50–100 basis points (bps), the short-term deposit rates cap by 25–30 bps, and the short-term lending rates cap for priority sectors by 50 bps; raised its remuneration rates on required VND reserves by 20 bps, and also raised interest rates by the same amount on Vietnam Deposit Insurance, Vietnam Social Policy Bank (VSPB), Vietnam Development Bank, People Credit Funds and microfinance institutions’ deposits at the SBV; (ii) 31 March 2020, SBV has instructed CIs to actively reduce bonus and salary, cut other operating costs, timely adjust business plans (including not paying cash dividends), and use the saved resources to reduce interests; (iii) VSPB also proposed to the authorities to reduce its interest rate charged on loans to the poor household by 15% and to other eligible policy borrowers by 10% starting from April 1 to-end-2020; (iv) 13 May 2020, Further reduction in key policy rates to 4.5% (from 5%) for the refinancing rate and to 3% (from 3.5%) for the discount rate, and 5.5% (from 6%) for the overnight lending interest rate in inter-bank electronic payment and lending; (v) 01 October 2020, Further reduction in key policy rates to 4% (from 4.5%) for the refinancing rate and to 2.5% (from 3%) for the discount rate.

 |02C - Loan guarantees||

-(i) The SBV is instructed to provide refinancing with 0% interest rate to Viet Nam Bank for Social Policies (VBSP) for providing unsecured loans with 0% interest rate to affected firms for making suspension pay to their workers.
-The total loan value is estimated at VND16 trillion (0.3% of GDP). (ii) May 30, 2% reduction in interest rates for direct and indirect loans to SMEs from the SME Development Fund.
+(i) The SBV is instructed to provide refinancing with 0% interest rate to VBSP for providing unsecured loans with 0% interest rate to affected firms for making suspension pay to their workers.
+The total loan value is estimated at VND16 trillion (0.3% of GDP). (ii) 30 May 2020, 2% reduction in interest rates for direct and indirect loans to SMEs from the SME Development Fund. (iii) See VND4 trillion soft loan component of Vietnam Airlines' rescue package in (xvii) in Measure 4.

 |03B - Forbearance||VND300,000,000,000,000||USD12,911,555,842||

-Direct spending for COVID 19 Prevention. (i) The state budget alocated VND 16.2 trillion (0.3% GDP) to prevent and control epidemics, in which D9.5 trillion (0.2% GDP) for purchasing medical equipment and materials to prevent and combat epidemics; D6.7 trillion (0.1% GDP) is for special allowances for forces engaged in epidemic prevention and control; expenses for isolated people, medical examination and treatment during the isolation period. (ii) May 6, Temporary elimination of import taxes on medical and protective equipment.
+Direct spending for COVID 19 Prevention. (i) The state budget for 2020 allocated VND 16.2 trillion (0.3% GDP) to prevent and control epidemics, in which VND9.5 trillion (0.2% GDP) for purchasing medical equipment and materials to prevent and combat epidemics; VND6.7 trillion (0.1% GDP) is for special allowances for forces engaged in epidemic prevention and control; expenses for isolated people, medical examination and treatment during the isolation period. (ii) 6 May 2020, Temporary elimination of import taxes on medical and protective equipment.

 |06 - Budget reallocation info_outline||